jaymaurya1256/Task/README.md

 This is the task Application which works same as a traditional notebook for remembering the task we need to do.

 # Major Component
-Kotlin
+- Kotlin

-Android SDK 33
+- Android SDK 33

-MVVM with Repository
+- MVVM with Repository

-Navigation Component (fragments)
+- Navigation Component (fragments)

-Lottie
+- Lottie

-Room
+- Room

-## Animations in action
+## Demo

 https://user-images.githubusercontent.com/68942264/201037197-a0ed6334-18cc-40e1-b015-9452513464d6.mp4